mydobie/skipMenu/README.md

 ## Check security stats of dependencies

-You can check if there is any high or critical security advisories for installed dependencies by running `npm run npmAudit`.
+You can check if there are any high or critical security advisories for installed dependencies by running `npm run npmAudit`.
+Note that this application does not have any dependencies that are included in the build code, so this command will always pass.
+By running this command, any security advisories for the build tools will be shown in the terminal window.

 ### Run tests